G-A-Y

-G-A-Y is a long-running gay nightclub, based at Heaven in Charing Cross, London.
-It started in 1976, and for many years was based at the London Astoria.
+G-A-Y is a long-running gay nightclub brand, based solely at the Heaven nightclub in Charing Cross, London, owned by Jeremy Joseph.

+G-A-Y also previously operated a sister gay bar on Soho's Old Compton Street, which closed in 2025, and G-A-Y Late, another club at Goslett Yard, which closed in 2023.

+The G-A-Y brand is also used by a bar in Manchester's Gay Village as a franchisee.

 History

-G-A-Y started in 1976 in the Sundown club in the basement of the London Astoria (later LA2) as a Monday night event called Bang!.
-It was founded by DJ Gary London, who also worked as a club promoter, along with Norman Scott, Damien Tony, and Jerry Collins.
-Gay club promoter and DJ Colin Peters (Peter Daubeney) ran Bang! (which by then had also expanded to Saturday night) and Propaganda (Thursday night), and his brother Jamie took over as promoter for a while after his passing.
-In the early 1990s, Bang! was acquired by DJ and promoter Jeremy Joseph, formerly employed by Peters, who oversaw its change of name to G-A-Y. At this point, G-A-Y expanded further from two nights a week to four, hosting at the LA2 on Mondays and Thursdays and the London Astoria on Fridays and Saturdays.
+BANG emerged onto London's Gay scene in March 1976 at the Sundown club in the basement of the London Astoria.
+It was founded by Gerry Collins and Jack Barrie; Gerry worked at the Marquee Recording Studio and Jack was the manager of the Marquee Club in Wardour Street.
+Jack was the door host and Gerry DJ'd under the moniker Gary London, along with Tallulah (DJ) and Norman Scott.

-It operated from the London Astoria music venue for 15 years until July 2008.
+In the early 1990s, BANG was acquired by Jeremy Joseph, who changed the clubs name to G-A-Y. G-A-Y operated from the London Astoria for 15 years until July 2008.
 The Boston Globe described it as "London's largest gay-themed club night", NME reported that it "attracts 6,000 clubbers each week", and The Independent described it as "the one London gig that really matters" for "today's pop stars".

-G-A-Y is associated with G-A-Y Bar and G-A-Y Late.
+G-A-Y is associated with G-A-Y Bar and was associated with G-A-Y Late.
 A major stake in the brand was bought on 13 August 2007 by the MAMA Group.
 On Friday 3 October 2008, G-A-Y moved to the famous gay venue Heaven, which MAMA Group had acquired a few weeks earlier on 22 September 2008.